IntelLabs/nlp-architect/ai_lab_nlp/pipelines/spacy_bist/README.md

 ```

 ## Inference
-Inference accepts document(s) either as a string of raw text or a directory of raw text files.
+Inference accepts document(s) either as a raw text string or as a directory of raw text files.
 Text must be encoded in UTF-8 format.
-The parser outputs a [ParsedDocument](../utils/parsed_document.py) object for each processed document.
+The parser outputs a [ParsedDocument](../utils/parsed_document.py) object for each processed document (example output below).

 #### Example - Parse Files
 ```python